lyddonb/purescript-google-cloud-datastore/README.md

 WIP: Does not yet support transactional behaviour.

+# Getting Started

-## Testing
+## Testing and Example

 Ensure you have the [Google Cloud (Cloud SDK)](https://cloud.google.com/sdk/) installed.

-Ensure you export the port information logged when running the emulator thus:
+Ensure you export the port environment variable which is logged when running the emulator thus:

 ```
 > gcloud beta emulators datastore start --no-legacy